top of page

 Bio

-Jessica is a recipient of the National Science Foundation Graduate Research Fellowship and 500 Women Scientists' Fellowship for the Future.
+She completed her Ph.D. in Natural Resources Science and Management at the University of Minnesota.
+She is a recipient of the National Science Foundation Graduate Research Fellowship and 500 Women Scientists' Fellowship for the Future.

 Academic Background